J. Reuben Clark

 Joshua Reuben Clark Jr. (September 1, 1871 - October 6, 1961) was an American attorney, civil servant, and a leader in the Church of Jesus Christ of Latter-day Saints (LDS Church).
-Born in Grantsville, Utah Territory, he was an attorney in the Department of State and was Undersecretary of State for U.S. President Calvin Coolidge until 1930, when he appointed United States Ambassador to Mexico.
+Born in Grantsville, Utah Territory, he was an attorney in the Department of State and was Undersecretary of State for U.S. President Calvin Coolidge until 1930, when he was appointed United States Ambassador to Mexico.
 In 1933, Clark was called to the LDS Church's First Presidency, serving as counselor to three of its presidents.

 Clark received a bachelor's degree from the University of Utah, where he was valedictorian and student-body president.
 Clark received a law degree from Columbia University, where he also became a member of Phi Delta Phi, a prominent international legal fraternity in which he remained active throughout his life.
 Clark became an associate professor at George Washington University.
 Both the J. Reuben Clark Law Society and the J. Reuben Clark Law School at Brigham Young University (BYU) are named in his honor.